-- 2 Late registration begins. - 2 Classes for Full Session begin. - 3 Last day to make schedule changes through BearWeb. - 9 Last day to register or add courses running through the Full Summer Session. - 11-Students that withdraw from the University for the Full Summer Session after this day will receive a notation of W (Withdrawal) on their transcript in all classes (through July 21). - 11 Classes dropped after this day for the Full Summer Session will be recorded as a W (Withdrawal) on the transcript (through July 21). - 11 Last day to drop a class without advisor approval.
+- 1 Late registration begins. - 1-Classes for Full Session begin. - 2-Last day to make schedule changes through BearWeb. - 3 Assessment of change in schedule fee begins. - 8 Last day to register or add courses running through the Full Summer Session. - 10 Students that withdraw from the University for the Full Summer Session after this day will receive a notation of W (Withdrawal) on their transcript in all classes (through July 20). - 10 Classes dropped after this day for the Full Summer Session will be recorded as a W (Withdrawal) on the transcript (through July 20). - 10 Last day to drop a class without advisor approval.

-- 4 Independence Day Holiday - 21 Last day on which a student may drop a class for the Full Summer session. - 21 Last day on which a student may withdraw from the University for the Full Summer session.
+- 3 Independence Day Holiday 20 Last day on which a student may drop a class for the Full Summer session. - 20 Last day on which a student may withdraw from the University for the Full Summer session.